 The key to overcoming this specific reason is to learn how to balance your commitments and prioritize the important tasks.
 You need to pick the tasks or relationships that are critical and step back from the ones that are not.

 There are many helpful tips on the internet when it comes to hacking your productivity and boosting your efficiency at work.
 Use lists or apps to help you prioritize and schedule your errands so that you can feel more in control.

 Not being able to keep up

-There are some phases in life which have a steeper learning curve than others.
+Some phases in life have a steeper learning curve than others.
 Some of the most common reasons are a new job, learning a new skill, entering a new environment or experiencing a new life event.

-All of us have a different speed of learning and a different rate of adaptation to these learning curves, and sometimes, we are unable to keep up with new lessons that life requires us to learn.
+All of us have different speeds of learning and different rates of adaptation to these learning curves, and sometimes, we are unable to keep up with new lessons that life requires us to learn.